 Look for provisions relating to wrongful termination, severance, or notice required to be given.

 Browse the employee handbook and policies of your club.
-Often, these two documents describe the kind of disciplinary process and the grounds for termination.
-Comprehending these documents could assist you in determining any inconsistencies in the termination process or confirming adherence to company protocol.
+These often describe the kind of disciplinary process and the grounds for termination.
+You can confirm through these documents if there are any inconsistencies in your termination process or confirm adherence to company protocol.

 Note any discrepancies between your termination and company policy and keep track of them in case you need to pursue further action.